jagodevreede/sdkman-ui/README.md

 # sdkman-ui

 This project aims to offer a Graphical User Interface for [SDKMAN](https://sdkman.io/).
-And a out of the box implementation for windows.

 > [!NOTE]
 > This project is still under heavy development and testing.
 And is not yet ready for public use!

 > [!NOTE]
 > Primary focus for now is to create a UI for windows, other OS's will come later.
-> Also only Java and Maven candidates are available in the first version, oter candidates will be added later.
+> Also only Java and Maven candidates are available in the first version, other candidates will be added later.

 ## Screenshots